Hubert Humphrey Fellowship Program

 Terms and Conditions:

 The Humphrey Fellowship provides international travel, tuition and university fees, accident/sickness insurance, monthly maintenance allowance and funding for books and professional activities.
-Although, after the Fellow has settled in in the U.S., dependents are allowed to join the Fellow on J-2 visas, but the Humphrey Program does not provide financial support for accompanying dependents and health insurance for dependents is required which may cost USD 200 per month per dependent.
-Dependents may arrive after the nominating Embassy has provided concurrence to IIE and the Fellow has settled in.
+Although dependents are allowed to join the Fellow on J-2 visas after the Fellow has settled in in the U.S., the Humphrey Program does not provide financial support for accompanying dependents, but health insurance for dependents is required and it may cost USD 200 per month per dependent.
+Dependents may arrive after the nominating Embassy has provided concurrence to IIE.

-Interested applicants must submit electronic applications through the on-line system at https://apply.iie.org/huberthhumphrey by August 25, 2021.
-Interviews with technically eligible applicants will be held in-person at the U.S. Embassy, or virtually in the third week of September 2021.
-Finalists of the interview batch will be provided vouchers for TOEFL iBT to be taken at-home testing www.ets.org.
+Interested applicants must submit electronic applications through the on-line system Slate.at https://apply.iie.org/huberthhumphrey.
+Interviews with technically eligible applicants will be held virtually in August.
+Finalists of the interview batch will be provided vouchers for TOEFL iBT to be taken at Tallinn Tech University testing center in September.

-After the national selection, the U.S. Embassy will submit nominations to IIE by October 1, 2021, where independent review committees make recommendations to the J. William Fulbright Foreign Scholarship Board.
-Awards for the 2022/2023 academic year.
-Results will be announced in February or March 2022.
+After the national selection, the U.S. Embassy will submit nominations to IIE by, where independent review committees make recommendations to the J. William Fulbright Foreign Scholarship Board.
+Results will be announced in February or March.

-Note!
-The English Language Assessment form in the Application package will be filled in by the interview panel at the U.S. Embassy.
-E-mail: email@example.com (Tiiu Vitsut)
+- The English Language Assessment form in the Application package will be filled in by the interview panel at the U.S. Embassy

 *Information about NIDA-Funded Humphrey Fellowships:

-Candidates in the field of Substance abuse education, treatment and prevention either must have a research background in the field or demonstrated ability to learn the results and policy implications of current research.
-The candidates should be recruited and ranked together with candidates in other fields, and must complete a supplementary field- specific application page.
+Candidates in the field of Substance abuse education, treatment, and prevention either must have a research background in the field or demonstrated ability to learn the results and policy implications of current research.
+The candidates will be recruited and ranked together with candidates in other fields and must complete a supplementary field-specific application page.